abapPM/abapPM/README.md

 ## Contributions

 All contributions are welcome!
-Read our [Contribution Guidelines](https://github.com/abapPM/abapPM/CONTRIBUTING.md), fork this repo, and create a pull request.
+Read our [Contribution Guidelines](https://github.com/abapPM/abapPM/blob/main/CONTRIBUTING.md), fork this repo, and create a pull request.

 Install the developer version of *apm* using [abapGit](https://github.com/abapGit/abapGit) by creating a new online repository for https://github.com/abapPM/abapPM.

 Recommended SAP Package: `$ABAPPM`

-*Note:*
+> [!NOTE]

-Different from other projects, a build process is required to create the standalone version.
-This process is not automated nor is it documented yet!
+> Unlike other projects, a build process is required to create the standalone version.
+> Currently, this process is not automated or documented!

 ## About